 What is the total payment on a 3 hour final exam, for an invigilator at Concordia for the Examinations Office?

-It is $12 an hour.
+It is $12.50 an hour (as of May 1st, 2019).
 So for example on a 3 hour final exam, you will be paid for the half hour prior to the start of the final exam because you need to retrieve the exam material and travel to your examination room.
 Also, you will be paid for the 30 minutes following the scheduled end time of the exam.
 So as to collect the completed exams, complete the official paperwork, and return to the temporary examination office.

 How do I become a lead invigilator at Concordia for the Examinations Office?

 Invigilation positions are offered to graduate students, and other interested parties who are not current undergraduate students.

 What is the rate of pay for a lead invigilator (floor supervisor) at Concordia for the Examinations Office?

 It is $13 an hour.
 So for example on a 3 hour final exam, you will be paid for 4 hours, plus your 4% vacation pay.
 If you have worked with Concordia for more than three years, you will receive an additional 2%.
 Finally, if you are still waiting to retrieve exam materials after the 30 minutes that the final exam was scheduled to be ended, then by QC labour law, each minute extra should be remunerated.